winter-muted/science-scripts/README.md

 python install.py ( not yet implemented 2/11 )
 ```

-_Make the new commands available:_
+_The install script appends the install dir (default ~/.bin) to your path.
+Make it available:_
 ```
 source ~/.bashrc
 ```